PaulBreugnot/PyFreelingApi/README.md

 # PyFreelingApi
 Freeling 4.1 Python APIs

+## Presentation
+If you want to use Freeling 4.1 with Python API, you currently need to build it from source as described in the [Freeling Documentation](https://talp-upc.gitbooks.io/freeling-4-1-user-manual/).
+However, this procedure can be quite complex and reserved for advanced users.
+The global objective of this project is to provide already built Freeling binaries with Python APIs to quickly get Freeling Python APIs to work thanks to a platform independent interface.

+This repository **only contains Python APIs** for Freeling 4.1 built following the procedures described in the [Freeling Documentation](https://talp-upc.gitbooks.io/freeling-4-1-user-manual/).
+Freeling 4.1 binaries can then be found there : https://sourceforge.net/projects/loacore/files/ The reason for that are :
+  - Using GitHub allows to install all needed Python modules using [pip](https://pip.pypa.io/en/stable/)
+  - Freeling binaries are too heavy for GitHub repositories.
+  - This package can be cross-platform thanks to Python tricks, however Freeling is highly platfrom dependent, and so the Freeling installation, even from pre-compiled binaries, needs to be an external process (that we also try to make as simple as possible).

+**Notice that this project is not an official Freeling project.**

+*For now, the installed Python package contains APIs for Linux and Windows systems.
+Still in test/development...*.

 For more information about Freeling, see : http://nlp.lsi.upc.edu/freeling/index.php/node/1

-## Content
-This repository contains built Python APIs for Freeling, built following this procedure : https://talp-upc.gitbooks.io/freeling-4-1-user-manual/content/installation/apis-windows.html

-Notice that this project is not an official Freeling project.

-The Python package contains APIs for Linux systems and Windows *(for now, still in development...)*.

 ## Use